 As you can see, it is almost impossible to fit all this in a 5-gallon tank.
 Therefore, I would say that the recommended minimum size is a 10-gallon tank.

 Note: If you are planning to keep Hermit crabs it will be better to have a bigger tank right from the beginning.
 Although, adult Hermit crabs do not grow too fast, the smaller they are, the faster they will grow.
 Therefore, eventually, they will need a larger tank in any case.

 Yes, Hermit crabs need exercise too.
 For the most part, they will get plenty of it all on their own.
 That is, if you provide them the means to play.

-Hermit crabs love to climb, pull, crawl and rearrange their substrate.
-You should provide your Hermit crab with plenty of things to explore, climb on and hide in.
+Hermit crabs love to climb, pull, crawl, and rearrange their substrate.
+You should provide your Hermit crab with plenty of things to explore, climb on, and hide in.
 If you’re careful, you can even walk your Hermit crab across your hands.

 You may be familiar with the clear plastic critter carriers in which pet stores house and display their Hermit crabs.
 These are not suitable homes for Hermit crabs and they can even be considered cruel.
 The ventilation tops are a slow, painful killer for a Hermit crab.

 Hermit crabs do not have lungs and they cannot breathe in water or dry air.
 They breathe through modified gills.
 This leaves the Hermit crabs in a precarious situation where they are constantly dependent on moist, humid air to breathe.
-Humidity level for Hermit crabs should be at least 75%.
+The humidity level for Hermit crabs should be at least 75%.